strongdm/log-export-container/docs/inputs/CONFIGURE_SDM_AUDIT.md

 LOG_EXPORT_CONTAINER_EXTRACT_AUDIT=activities/stream
 ```

+**NOTES**:
-**NOTE**: Currently, it's only possible to use the stream functionality with activities
+- It's only possible to stream activities
+- It's only possible to stream when using a syslog (csv or json) input